igorwojda/kotlin-coding-challenges/src/test/kotlin/com/igorwojda/cache/lru/README.md

 - `get(key: Int)` - return the value of the key if the key exists, otherwise return null.
 - `put(key: Int, value: String)` - update the value of the key if the key exists, otherwise, add the key-value pair to the cache.
 If the number of keys exceeds the capacity from this operation, evict the least recently used key.
-- `remove(key: Int)` - remove the key from the cache if the key exists.
 - `clear` - clears the cache.

 The overall run time complexity of each methods should be `O(1)`.